 Access from Nice airport to the city center

-There are four ways to get to the center from Nice airport:
+There are two ways to get to the center from Nice airport:

 - Tram T2.
-This is a new line that is still under construction.
 Tickets can be bought from a vending machine for 1.50 euro, and after validation you can travel to the city center.
-For now, you will reach the center of Nice (Jean Medecin stop), where you can change to the T1 tram or walk to a hotel nearby.
+You will reach the center of Nice (Jean Medecin stop), where you can change to the T1 tram or walk to a hotel nearby.
 The last stop is the Old Port of Nice (which you will reach in about 26 min by tram).

 - Uber.
 Uber drives in Nice and the prices are lower than for taxis.
 An Uber to the city center costs about 20 euros, while a taxi costs around 32 euros.
 If you do not have an Uber account yet, create one using my code: 331ck – this way both you and I will get a discount.